 September 19th, 2018

-Using AI as a tool to make music, or aid musicians has been in practice for over a decade.
+Using AI as a tool to make music or aid musicians have been in practice for over a decade.
 In the ‘90s, David Bowie helped develop an app called the Verbasizer, which took the literary source material and randomly reordered the words to create new combinations that could be used as lyrics.

 In 2016, researchers at Sony used software called Flow Machines to create a melody in the style of The Beatles.
 This material was then turned over to human composer Benoît Carré and developed into a fully produced pop song called “Daddy’s Car.”
 (Flow Machines was also used to help create an entire album’s worth of music under the name SKYGGE, which is Danish for “shadow.”)